BShanrockSolberg/datasciencecoursera/getdataproj/tidytrial_code_book.md

 * [XYZ] = if the measurement is broken down into X axis, Y axis, Z axis, the variable is appended
 Raw variable example: `fBodyBodyGyroJerkMag-std() or avg_tBodyAcc-mean()-Z`

 Only features with these two functions were included in the tidytrial data.
-(33 features 66 averaged columns in tidytrial.csv)
+(33 features 66 averaged columns in tidytrial.txt)
 * mean(): Mean value
 * std(): Standard deviation